Makuna/Task/README.md

 [See Wiki](https://github.com/Makuna/Task/wiki)

 ## Installing This Library (you just want to use it)
-Open the Library Manager and search for "Task by Makuna" and install
+Open the Library Manager and search for "Task by Makuna" and install.

 ## Installing This Library From GitHub (you want to contribute)
-Create a directory in your Arduino\Library folder named "Task" Clone (Git) this project into that folder.
+Create a directory in your Arduino\Library folder named "Task".
+Clone (Git) this project into that folder.
 It should now show up in the import list.